keithpotz/CrashCatch/README.md

 1. Copy `include/CrashCatch.hpp` into your project
 2. Add `#include "CrashCatch.hpp"` in your code
 3. (Optional) Use `CrashCatch::enable()` or the `CRASHCATCH_AUTO_INIT` macro
+4. For Linux inlcude `-ldl` or `-rdynamic` for deeper Linux symbole resolution if desired

 > ✅ No build steps.
 > ❌ No `.lib`, `.dll`, or `.so`.